Braafisch/ASD-Labor/README.md

 ## Getting Started

-### Using Rocker

 To start, you'll have to install a ROS/Gazebo environment on your local system.
 There are various ways to do this.
-Our recommended way of creating a neatly packaged installation is through [Docker](https://www.docker.com/) and the [osrf/rocker](https://github.com/osrf/rocker) helper tool.
-Assuming you have a **Linux environment** (either in a VM or native), follow these steps:
+Our recommended way of creating a neatly packaged installation is through [Docker](https://www.docker.com/), [Visual Studio Code](https://code.visualstudio.com/) and the provided [devcontainer](https://code.visualstudio.com/docs/remote/create-dev-container).

-1. Install [Docker Engine](https://docs.docker.com/engine/install/), by following the steps listed for your distro.

-2. _(Optional: owners of NVIDA graphics cards)_ Install [`nvidia-container-toolkit`](https://github.com/NVIDIA/nvidia-docker) by following [these](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#installation-guide) steps.

-3. Install [Rocker](https://github.com/osrf/rocker) by following [these](https://github.com/osrf/rocker#installation) steps.

-4. We now have the tools needed to create Docker images and run ROS/Gazebo inside a container.
-It's time to prepare the image:

-    1. Start with a pre-defined ROS image.
-If you installed `nvidia-container-toolkit`, you can use option `--nvidia` to include hardware acceleration capabilities.

-        ```sh
-        # If you do not use an NVIDA graphics card omit option '--nvidia'
-        rocker \
-            --pull \
-            --nvidia \
-            --name 'ros-asd-lab-prototype' \
-            osrf/ros:noetic-desktop-full
-        ```

-        Without NVIDIA support:

-        ```sh
-        # For non-NVIDIA users
-        rocker \
-            --pull \
-            --name 'ros-asd-lab-prototype' \
-            osrf/ros:noetic-desktop-full
-        ```

-        This will download the `noetic-desktop-full` ROS image, which contains a complete base install of ROS Noetic Ninjemys, from which we can expand.
-After pulling, extracting and building the image, Docker will present you with a command prompt running _inside_ the new container.
-Continue from there with the next step.

-    2. Inside the container install a few more libraries and tools:

-        ```sh
-        sudo apt update && sudo apt install -y \
-            libignition-msgs-dev \
-            python3-tk \
-            ros-noetic-fake-localization \
-            ros-noetic-joy \
-            ros-noetic-map-server \
-            ros-noetic-smach \
-            ros-noetic-smach-msgs \
-            ros-noetic-smach-ros \
-            ros-noetic-smach-viewer

-        # These are optional
-        sudo apt install -y \
-            git \
-            vim \
-            zsh

-        # This will clean up the package cache and command history
-        sudo apt clean
-        history -c
-        ```

-        During installation, you may be prompted to provide some information about your keyboard layout.
-After installation completed **do not exit out of the container**.

-    3. Open a second terminal (on your host Linux, not inside the container) and commit the container we commissioned just now.

-        ```sh
-        # This will solidify the changes made to container 'ros-asd-lab-prototype' in
-        # form of a new image named 'osrf/ros:noetic-desktop-full-asd'
-        docker commit 'ros-asd-lab-prototype' osrf/ros:noetic-desktop-full-asd
-        ```

-        This will _bake_ the tools we've installed into a neatly packaged image called `osrf/ros:noetic-desktop-full-asd`.
-Use this image to execute this project.

-    4. You can now stop this container.
-In the future, simply use image `osrf/ros:noetic-desktop-full-asd`.

-        ```sh
-        # in container
-        exit
-        ```

-5. We can now use the new image to start a fully commissioned container.

-    ```sh
-    # If you do not use an NVIDA graphics card omit option '--nvidia'
-    rocker \
-        --nvidia \
-        --x11 \
-        --git \
-        --home \
-        --user \
-        --name 'ros-asd-lab' \
-        osrf/ros:noetic-desktop-full-asd
-    ```

-    We use options `--x11` to forward the graphical applications inside the container to the Linux host.
-With `--git` we mount our git config inside the container.
-Same with `--home`, which will map the home directory of the current host user inside the container.
-Option `--user` will create a new non-root user, which will run our simulation.

-6. Inside the container create a catkin workspace and clone this repo into it:

-    ```sh
-    mkdir -p ~/catkin_ws/src
-    git clone https://github.com/Braafisch/ASD-Labor.git ~/catkin_ws/src/asd-lab
-    ```

-7. Build the catkin workspace:

-    ```sh
-    cd ~/catkin_ws
-    catkin_make
-    # where $SHELL should be either bash, zsh or sh
-    source "devel/setup.$(basename $SHELL)"
-    ```

-8. Launch the demo:

-    ```sh
-    cd ~/catkin_ws
-    roslaunch car_demo demo_keyboard.launch
-    ```

-9. You can attach additional terminals to the container using:

-    ```sh
-    # From host Linux
-    docker exec -it 'ros-asd-lab' bash # or zsh
-    ```

 ### Using Devcontainer

-While less performant due to lack of hardware acceleration, the devcontainer may provide a better development experience.
-It only requires you to install [Docker Engine](https://docs.docker.com/engine/) and offers full language server support for vscode.
+While less performant due to lack of hardware acceleration, the devcontainer may provide a better development experience than a native install.
+It requires you to install [Docker Engine](https://docs.docker.com/engine/) and offers full language server support for vscode.
 To get up and running with the devcontainer follow these steps:

-1. Install [Docker Engine](https://docs.docker.com/engine/install/), by following the steps listed for your distro.
+1. Install [Docker Engine](https://docs.docker.com/engine/install/), by following the steps listed for your OS/distro.

+    - On Linux installation of Docker is fairly straightforward (see instructions linked above).
+    - On Windows, since Docker Engine requires [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10), which in turn requires Hyper-V, you might run into conflicts with other virtualization software such as VMware or VirtualBox (see [details](https://docs.microsoft.com/en-us/windows/wsl/wsl2-faq#will-i-be-able-to-run-wsl-2-and-other-3rd-party-virtualization-tools-such-as-vmware--or-virtualbox-)).
+We recommend using the latest versions of VMware/VirtualBox (those that support Hyper-V). **If -- _and only if_ -- that's impossible you have the following three other options**:
+        1. Create a Linux VM (running in VMware or VirtualBox) and install Docker inside there. (difficulty: easy)
+        2. Use [Docker Machine](http://docs.docker.oeynet.com/machine/install-machine/) instead of Docker Engine and launch the Docker Daemon inside a VMware/VirtualBox VM.
+This way your local `docker` command will connect to a _remote_ Docker Daemon (the thing that builds, manages, and runs Docker containers) running inside a conventional VM.
+This option is quite involved.
+Only recommended for users with a thorough understanding of the Docker ecosystem. (difficulty: hard)
+        3. Create a Ubuntu 20.04 LTS Linux VM (running in VMware or VirtualBox) and install ROS natively inside there.
+Check out the provided `Dockerfile` for required packages and use `rosdep` to install additional dependencies. (difficulty: medium)

 2. In vscode install the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.